kmaheshkulkarni/Udacity/Machine Learning Engineer/making-package-pip-installing/Readme.md

 Note that if you change the code in the distributions folder after pip installing the package, Python will not know about the changes.
 You'll need to run `pip install --upgrade .` when you make changes to the package files.

+## Unit Tests

+When you're ready to test out the code, you want to pip install the distributions package and then run the unit tests.
+In the terminal:

+* type `pip install .` into the command line.
+* Then run the unit tests by typing `python3 -m unittest test`.

 ## Upload to PyPi

 The Python package is located in the folder python_package